 - Bring the correct type of calculator as permitted by Pearson Vue:

 - Casio MX-8S-WE — this model is still permitted in the assessment although it has now been discontinued

 About the authors

 Khalid Khan is head of training and professional standards at community pharmacy chain Imaan Healthcare.
-He is also a preregistration training programme director at Health Education England.
+He is also a foundation year training programme director at Health Education England.

 Aamer Safdar is principal pharmacist and lead for education and development at Guy’s and St Thomas’ NHS Foundation Trust, where he manages the preregistration programme at his hospital.

-Atif Shamim is primary care lead for London and South East at Health Education England, and the national clinical lead for the preregistration recruitment scheme.
+Atif Shamim is primary care lead for London and South East at Health Education England, and the national clinical lead for the foundation year recruitment scheme.